FETS Benchmark: Foundation Models Enable Scalable and Generalizable Energy Time Series Forecasting: Results

 \subsection{Results Analysis}

-Since our results overview shows that Chronos-2 achieves the overall lowest median NRMSE and the highest total number of wins across all experiments, and given that its pairwise performance advantage over the second-ranked TabPFN-TS (covariate) is considerably larger than vice versa, we focus on Chronos-2 in its three forecasting modes for further analysis.
-In Figure~\ref{fig:forecastability_xy}, we analyze the correlation between the Forecastability Index $\phi$ (see Section~\ref{sec:eval}) and the forecasting performance defined as $1 - NRMSE$, aiming to compare the prediction performance with the intrinsic predictability of a time series.
-Values with an NRMSE larger than one are clipped to zero.
-For each dataset–target combination and model mode (varying rolling windows, context lengths, and forecast horizons), we computed the median across all results.
-The plot reveals a strong correlation between forecasting performance and forecastability ($r=0.673$, $p<0.001$).
-As expected, datasets with higher intrinsic stability such as aggregated country loads, aggregated load on grids, and aggregated heat demands are considerably better predictable for Chronos-2.
-In contrast, highly volatile time series, including single residential loads or balancing services, show substantially lower predictability.
-Given this relatively high correlation, the Forecastability Index $\phi$ may serve as an indicator for the predictability of a data category.
-However, it does not provide an absolute measure, meaning that the scaling of $\phi$ and the actual forecast score (1-NRMSE) may not be directly proportional, i.e., a high $\phi$ does not guarantee a correspondingly high forecast performance in absolute terms.
+We analyze the correlation between the Forecastability Index $\phi$ (Section~\ref{sec:eval}) and the forecasting performance, defined as $1 - NRMSE$, with NRMSE values above 1 clipped to 0.
+For each (dataset, target) combination and model mode, we computed the median across all results (rolling windows, context lengths, and forecast horizons).
+Figure~\ref{fig:forecastability_xy} shows Chronos-2 -- the only model that offers all three forecasting modes and also achieves the lowest overall median NRMSE -- and reveals a strong correlation between forecasting performance and forecastability ($r=0.687$, Spearman $\rho=0.700$, both $p<0.001$).
+Datasets with higher intrinsic stability, such as aggregated country loads, grid loads, and heat demands, exhibit both high forecastability and strong forecast scores, suggesting that aggregation smooths stochastic variability, whereas volatile series such as single residential loads or balancing services cluster in the lower-left region.
+Surprisingly, some cases with high forecastability show near-zero forecast scores after fine-tuning; possible explanations are discussed in Section~\ref{sec:discussion}.
+To verify that this relationship is not an artifact of a single model, Figure~\ref{fig:forecastability_two_models} repeats the analysis for the two best-performing configurations, Chronos-2 and TiRex-2, in covariate mode: the correlation is even more pronounced ($r=0.798$, $\rho=0.805$, both $p<0.001$) and nearly identical for both models ($r=0.799$ and $r=0.796$).
+The relationship thus holds across two independently developed architectures and reflects properties of the data rather than of a specific model.
+The Forecastability Index $\phi$ may thus serve as an indicator of the predictability of a data category, although not as an absolute measure: a high $\phi$ does not guarantee a correspondingly high forecast score.